TGDSimware/TGDNavigatorContents/README.md

 3. Go to https://github.com/TGDSimware/TGDNavigatorContents (this page)

 4. If you want to contribute to the project as a content provider send a "fork request" to the author.
-Once your fork request has been accepted, you can start using GitHub Destop to add files, propose modifications, and so on...
+Once your fork request has been accepted, you can start use GitHub Desktop to add files, propose modifications, and so on...

 <h2>DONATIONS</h2>